MattOoszek/MattOoszek/README.md

 - 👋 Hi, I’m @MattOoszek.
-I'm new here and I'm just learning.
-Recently I started to be interested in programming and I want to develop.
-Music education.
-I create music and short videos for pleasure.
+I am glad that I can get to know and learn something new, even though programming is not a complete stranger to me :).
+I like making music and designing graphics.
-- 👀 I’m interested in programming for some time.
-And I was fascinated by GitHub, which I am trying to understand :)
+- 👀 I’m interested in how programs and applications are made.
+I would like to deepen my knowledge.
 - 🌱 I’m currently learning and getting to know the GitHub function.
 - 💞️ I’m looking to collaborate on with someone who will help me take my first steps ;)